Tim-Gelety/password-generator/README.md

 THEN a password is generated that matches the selected criteria\
 WHEN the password is generated

-# Grading Requirements
-This challenge is graded based on the following criteria:

 ## Technical Acceptance Criteria: 40%
 Satisfies all of the above acceptance criteria plus the following: